- October 6, 2022

 Contact Kaplan Lawyers as soon as possible at (516) 399-2364.
 We offer free consultations.

-Our skilled and experienced attorneys are among the best lawyers handling these claims.
+Our skilled and experienced attorneys are among the best car accident lawyers in manhattan handling these claims.
 Our accomplished legal team is fierce and determined when representing our clients, and we secure the awards that our clients deserve.